 Six Last-Minute Tips to Drive Holiday Shoppers in Your Doors

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »We're headed into the final sprint to the holiday-shopping finish line.
+Opinions expressed by Entrepreneur contributors are their own.We're headed into the final sprint to the holiday-shopping finish line.
 So it's a good time to brainstorm about marketing strategies that could still make a difference and bring in more customers for brick-and-mortar retailers.
 Ecommerce players are competing harder than ever -- so what will you do to make customers want to get in their car or bike down the road and visit your store?

 Here are six suggestions: